fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Ibn 'Abbas narrated that the Prophet ﷺ   said:
 > "It is as if I can see him now: he is Black and his legs are widely spaced (bow-legged).
 He will destroy the Ka'bah stone by stone."
 (Musnad Ahmad)

+Narrated Abu Huraira:
+> The Prophet;; said, "Dhus-Suwaiqa-tain (literally: One with two lean legs) from Ethiopia will demolish the Ka'ba."
+>
+> Bukhari, Volume 2, Book 26, Number 661

 It was reported from 'Abd Allah ibn 'Umar that the Prophet ﷺ   said:
 > "Leave the Ahbash (Abyssinians or Ethiopians) alone so long as they do not disturb you, for no one will recover the treasure of the Ka'ba, except Zul-Suwayqatayn from Abyssinia."
 (Abu Dawud)

 Umar bin al-Khattab reported that he heard the Prophet ﷺ   say:
 > "The people of Mecca will leave, and only a few people will pass through it.
 Then, it will be resettled and rebuilt; then, the people will leave it again, and no-one will ever return."

+Narrated Abu Said Al-Khudri:
+> The Prophet said "The people will continue performing the Hajj and 'Umra to the Ka'ba even after the appearance of Gog and Magog."
+>
+> Narrated Shu'ba extra:
+>
+> The Hour (Day of Judgment) will not be established till the Hajj (to the Ka'ba) is abandoned.
+>
+> Bukhari, Volume 2, Book 26, Number 663

 Shu'ba narrated that the Prophet ﷺ   said:
 > " The Hour (of Resurrection) will not be occur till the Hajj (Pilgrimage to Mecca) is abandoned."
 (Bukhari)